reegis/deflex/docs/input_data.rst

 ``key:`` 'electricity storages', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 Here information about electricity storages is needed.
-As there are different storage technologies (pumped hydro, batteries, compressed air, etc), the information can be entered in a general way where each row corresponds to a different storage type for each region.
+As there are different storage technologies (pumped hydro, batteries, compressed air, etc) the information can be entered in a general way where each row corresponds to a different storage type for each region.

 +------+--------------+--------------------+--------------------+----------------------+-------------------------+------------+---------------+----------------+
 |      |              |     capacity       | energy inflow      | charge capacity      | discharge capacity      | charge eff | discharge eff | self-discharge |